 Fair Use of Data: An important change with IDP2021 is our move away from the formal registration step (the “Download Agreement”) towards adherence to a fair use agreement available here, to cover appropriate recognition of data generators in the subsequent usage of IDP2021.
 All data in IDP2017 will be rolled over to IDP2021 under this fair use agreement.
 If you do not wish your data to be rolled over from IDP2017 to IDP2021, you must inform the GEOTRACES International Project Office by email as soon as possible (email@example.com).
 If you have already submitted new datasets to your data centre that were not included in IDP2017 please contact GDAC (firstname.lastname@example.org) to discuss processing these data through the DOoR system.

-Deadlines for inclusion in IDP2021: The first deadline for the submission of datasets to GDAC (or national data centres for US, Dutch and French PIs) using DOoR templates and intercalibration reports via DOoR to guarantee inclusion in IDP2021 is the 1st of April 2020.
+Deadlines for inclusion in IDP2021: The first deadline for the submission of datasets to GDAC (or national data centres for US, Dutch and French PIs) using DOoR templates and intercalibration reports via DOoR to guarantee inclusion in IDP2021 is the 15th May 2020 (initial deadline was 1st of April but the deadline has been extended due to the COVID-19 situation).
 After this date we cannot guarantee your data will be included.
 The final deadline for submission of datasets to GDAC (or national data centres for US, Dutch, French and Chinese PIs) using DOoR templates and intercalibration reports via DOoR, is the 15th of December 2020.

 PIs are encouraged to begin the data registration and intercalibration process within DOoR as soon as possible.